 Comprehensive emergency care

-When you chose one of Bronson’s locations for emergency care, you can expect advanced treatment from a variety of specially-trained providers.
+When you chose one of Bronson’s locations for emergency care, you can expect qualify care from a diverse team of specially-trained providers.
 No matter which location you choose, your care is connected to the region’s only Level I Trauma Center at Bronson Methodist Hospital through one medical record.
 Learn more about our Level I, Level III and Level IV Trauma Centers here.

 Learn more from Rachel about how dozens of specialists at Bronson helped her after a life-threatening car crash.

 Listen to why we're proud to be part of a Level I Trauma Center.

 Rachel, Trauma Patient

 It took nearly a dozen specialists to put her back together after a car crash.

 Dr. Scott Davidson talks about Rachel's trauma care

 What is a Level I Trauma Center?